| The Sarracenia rubra-complex |

 Using the restricted definition of the

-subspecies, as per schemes 2 and 3 above, this subspecies is restricted to southeastern North Carolina, the eastern half of
+subspecies, as per scheme 4 above, this subspecies is restricted to the coastal plains of North Carolina, South Carolina, and southeastern Georgia.

 This is a small plant, and the pitchers are 26-45 cm tall.
 The ala in front of the pitcher is pronounced, and the lid is long and